angelineolapa/LBW-RiskPrediction/README.md

 ## Instructions for running locally
 The app can be replicated locally following these steps:
 1. Clone the repository
-2. Open the repository and in the main folder build the docker image:
+2. Open the repository and in the main folder build the docker image: `docker build -t lbw-predictor .`
-3. Run the container from the image built in the previous step.
+3. Run the container from the image built in the previous step: `docker run -it -p 9696:9696 lbw-predictor:latest`.
 This automatically triggers the app in port 0.0.0.9696.